sacmehta/EdgeNets/README.md

 ## Performance comparison

 Below figure compares the performance of DiCENet with other efficient networks on the ImageNet dataset.
+DiCENet outperforms all existing efficient networks, including MobileNetv2 and ShuffleNetv2.

 ![DiCENet performance on the ImageNet](/images/dicenet_imagenet.png)